bmc-toolbox/actor/README.md

 # actor
-Api to trigger actions to bmcs
+Api to carry out actions to bmcs